OCR and Indexing is part of Filevine’s Docs+ Features, which also include Docs+ PDF.

 |Document Indexing File Formats|

 OCRed and indexed documents can be searched using the intra-project search or the global search.
 The text in these documents are searchable using advanced search queries.
-For more information on how and where to search and how to use advanced search terms, read the Search Deeper article.

 Search results for OCR and indexed documents will contain all normal search information, with additional information about the number and placement of the searched word(s) in the document.